-- Reduced insurance rates including Directors and Officers, General Liability, Property and Volunteer insurance.
-All members are eligible for reduced rates available through Shaw Sabey and Associates.
+- Reduced insurance rates for Directors and Officers Liability, General Liability, Property, Cyber and Volunteer Accident coverage.
+All non-profit members are eligible for reduced rates available through Shaw Sabey and Associates.

 - Access to the Arts & Entertainment Plan.
 The Arts & Entertainment Plan™ is underwritten by AFBS, and offers competitive rates on Drug, Health, Dental and Life insurance for members of ArtsBC and their dependants.
 Click HERE for more details.

 - Free promotion on our website for job postings and event listings.